EthanHao/EthanHao.github.io/_posts/2017-02-27-A simple memory pool template.markdown

 {% endhighlight  %}

-By the way , in the first place I wanted to use the BitSet instead of Vector<Bool>.
-But bitset in C++ 11 can not support dynamically size changing.
+By the way , in the first place I wanted to use the BitSet in place of Vector<Bool>.
+But Bitset in C++ 11 can not support dynamically size changing.
 And sound like the compiler will optimize the vector<Bool> as a bitset. so I think the vector<Bool> is the right answer for this class.